 Together with starting a new job, getting married and having a baby, buying a house is often regarded as one of life’s most stressful experiences.
+This means that finding a way to reduce stress is equally as important.
 Not only is it a major financial commitment, the process can often involve lots of different parties and a series of events that are beyond your control.

 Buying a house also represents change and uncertainty – most of us like familiarity and routine and buying a house can be very unsettling, in some cases bringing on stress and anxiety.